charlesmilkjug/Funkin/Modding.md

-# RIGHT NOW THE MODS FOLDER DOES NOT WORK ENTIRELY JUST YET!!!
-## THIS IS WORK IN PROGRESS!!!

 # QUICK AND DIRTY MOD GUIDE

 With the 0.2.6 update, I added a bit of a slightly nicer mod support backend.